Celestine-Joy/Celestine-Joy/README.md

 I'm Celestine Joy.
 I am a student at Sahrdaya College of Engineering and Technology doing my B.Tech in computer science engineering.
-I am new to Github and am having fun in learning new things.
+I am new to Github and am having fun in learning new things and technologies

  ### Curently learning